 Comparativ publishes thematic issues and single articles with a specific focus on border-crossing flows of people, goods, capital, ideas, and other cultural patterns as well as viruses, pollution, and effects of climate change.
-We give preference to manuscripts that address not only the qualitative or quantitative measurement of such flows but as well take into consideration the resulting processes of revising forms of control over these flows.
+We give preference to manuscripts that address not only the qualitative or quantitative measurement of such flows but also take into consideration the changing attempts to control these flows.
 This revision may take the form of new institutions, spatial formats, social habits, or ideologies, to mention but a few.
 We also welcome contributions with theoretical and methodological considerations as well as papers on the role of transnationalism and transregionalism in any societal dimension.
-The rigorous double-blind peer-review process by an international body of reviewers guarantees the high quality of the journal.
+The rigorous peer-review process by an international body of reviewers guarantees the high quality of each issue.

-Each Comparativ issue consists of four sections.
-The article section is edited by the editor(s) in charge of the respective thematic issue¬.
-In the forum section articles are placed that were submitted as single articles and that are not necessarily assigned to the main theme of the thematic issue.
-Reviews about new scientific publications in the general thematic areas of Comparativ are published in the review section, which is followed by the section Annotations that announces books of general interest.
+Each Comparativ issue consists of up to four sections.
+The article section is edited by the editor(s) in charge of the respective thematic issue.
+The forum section includes single articles not devoted to the main theme of the thematic issue.
+Reviews about new scientific publications in the general thematic areas of Comparativ are published in the review section, which is followed by the annotation section that announces books of general interest.
+We welcome suggestions for books to be reviewed.
+If you would like to review books for our journal, please contact us by email.

 Submit a single article

 Comparativ looks for articles of the highest quality for the forum section.
 We accept only texts that are not yet published or under review for publication elsewhere.
 Articles are accepted in English, French, and German and have to be accompanied by an abstract of 100 –150 words in English or German.
 In general, the article should not exceed a length of 8,000 words (including footnotes).
-As we are well aware that there are exceptional cases where such limitations are not appropriate, before submitting an article that goes beyond the standard length please contact the editorial office.
+As we understand that there are exceptional cases where such limitations are not appropriate, before submitting an article that goes beyond the standard length, please contact the editorial office.

-As all articles will be published under the open access policy of the journal, and for submission all authors must accept these rules.
-Comparativ will make the issues immediately available to its subscribers and after 36 months to all readers via its website.
+All articles are published under the open access policy of the journal.
+All issues of Comparativ are fully available to its subscribers and after 36 months, issues and articles become open access to all readers.
 Authors are allowed to post the published version on their personal/departmental website as well as place it in their institution’s official repository by connecting to the journal’s website and indicating the original place of publication.

 Before submitting an article, please have a look at the guidelines

-Article Submissions are considered all time oft the year, and the review process is organized accordingly.
+Article Submissions are considered all time of the year, and the review process is organized accordingly.

 Submit a proposal for a full thematic issue

-Comparativ publishes six thematic issues a year, with an overall length of 45,000 to 50,000 words for each issue; additionally, the journal also considers from time to time proposals for double issues, with an overall length of up to 90,000 words.
+Comparativ publishes six thematic issues a year, with an overall length of 40.000 words for each issue; additionally, the journal also considers from time to time proposals for double issues, with a maximum of eight contributions and a substantial introduction.

-As all articles will be published under the open access policy of the journal, for submission all authors must accept these rules.
-Comparativ will make the issues immediately available to its subscribers and after 36 months to all readers via its website.
+All articles are published under the open access policy of the journal.
+All issues of Comparativ are fully available to its subscribers and after 36 months, issues and articles become open access to all readers.
 Authors are allowed to post the published version on their personal/departmental website as well as place it in their institution’s official repository by connecting to the journal’s website and indicating the original place of publication.

-or send your submission to the journal’s editorial office by mail: comparativ@uni-leipzig.de.
-Please provide your manuscript only as a Word document (please do not submit a PDF).
+Or send your submission to the journal’s editorial office by mail: comparativ@uni-leipzig.de.
+Please provide your manuscript as a Word document (and do not submit a PDF).

 Submit a book review

 Comparativ, itself being a product of the ongoing transnationalization in the humanities and social sciences, aims at facilitating scholarly dialogue across the boundaries of national academic cultures, linguistic areas, and disciplinary definitions of subject matters.
 It therefore focuses on reviewing forthcoming or recent publications that contribute in an innovative way to the development of transnational, transregional, and global history as well as to the study of globalization projects across world regions.
 We welcome suggestions for such reviews from both publishers and scholars.
 Reviews of individual publications should be no longer than 1,500 words; reviews of a set of publications that provide an overview of recent trends in a particular subfield of Comparativ’s general subject should not exceed the length of 4,000 words.
-The selection of books for review will be made by the editorial office with the help of an international board of review editors.
 Publishers will receive a copy of the review article once it has been published.
 Please note that we will not return unrequested review copies.

 Suggestions for reviews are considered throughout the year, please email us: comparativ@uni-leipzig.de